Dimasa Kingdom: Early history

-The historical accounts of the Dimasas begin with mentions in Ahom chronicles: according to an account in a Buranji, the first Ahom king Sukaphaa (r.
-1228–1268) encountered a Kachari group in the Tirap region (currently in Arunachal Pradesh), who informed him that they along with their chief had to leave a place called Mohung (salt springs) losing it to the Nagas and that they were settled near the Dikhou river.
-This supports a tradition that the eastern boundary of the Kachari domain extended up to Mohong or Namdang river (near Joypur, Assam) beyond the river Dichang, before the arrival of Ahoms.
-Given the settlement was large, Sukaphaa decided not to engage with them before settling with the Barahi and Moran polities.
-During the reign of Sukaphaa's successor Suteuphaa the Ahoms negotiated with this group of the Dimasa, who had been in the region between Dikhou and Namdang for about three generations by then, and the Dimasa group moved to the west of the Dikhou river.
-These isolated early accounts of the Dimasas suggest that they controlled the region between the Dikhu river in the east and the Kolong river in the west and included the Dhansiri valley and the north Cachar hills from the late 13th century.
+The historical accounts of the Dimasas begin with mentions in Ahom chronicles: according to an account in a Buranji, the first Ahom king Sukaphaa encountered a Kachari group in the Tirap region (currently in Arunachal Pradesh), who informed him that they along with their chief had to leave a place called Mohung (salt springs) losing it to the Nagas and that they were settled near the Dikhou river.
+This supports a tradition that the eastern boundary of the Kachari domain extended up to Mohong or Namdang River, before the arrival of the Ahoms.
+Given that the settlement was large, Sukaphaa decided not to engage with them before settling with the Barahi and Moran polities.
+During the reign of Sukaphaa's successor Suteuphaa, the Ahoms negotiated with this group of the Dimasa, who had been in the region between Dikhou and Namdang for about three generations by then, and the Dimasa group moved to the west of the Dikhou River.
+These isolated early accounts of the Dimasas suggest that they controlled the region between the Dikhou River in the east and the Kolong river in the west and included the Dhansiri, Kapili valley and the north Cachar hills from the late 13th century.

+Control of fertile riverine land and water resources appears to have been an important element in early relations between the Kacharis and the Ahom settlers.
+Saikia characterises the early Ahom–Kachari relationship around Dikhoumukh as a struggle for control of fertile riverbanks and the water supply.
+She notes that Ahom settlers seeking land for wet-rice cultivation sometimes resorted to warfare and bribery to displace Kachari groups who also claimed strategically located riverine tracts.
+According to her interpretation of the Buranjis, the Kacharis had already developed embankments and channels for diverting water into paddy fields, permitting agricultural production beyond the subsistence level; rice-beer production was also an established part of their rice-based culture.
+She consequently describes the Kachari culture as a "rice culture", distinguished by its knowledge and practice of wet-rice cultivation.
+Lahiri similarly argues from pre-Ahom inscriptional evidence that settled agriculture, wet-rice cultivation and embankment-based water management had important antecedents in Assam before the Ahom entry.
+Guha also notes that the Tai names for the Dimasa and Chutia peoples lacked the prefix Kha, probably because they were neither stateless nor exclusively dependent on shifting cultivation.

+Recent analysis of salvage excavations conducted in 1979–1980 at Rajbari Citadel in Dimapur has produced the first scientific radiocarbon dates for the site.
+Two charcoal samples from mid-level occupation deposits yielded calibrated dates of CE 270–660 and CE 570–940.
+These push the confirmed Kachari occupation of Dimapur back to at least the 3rd century CE (possibly earlier than the 1st century), well before the 10th century and over a millennium prior to the Ahom arrival.